WatWowMap/Pogo-Data-Generator/README.md

 ## Full Template

 This is the full template example with notes on each field.
 The default template if you simply call `generate()` is located at `src/base.json`

+Invasions function only needs the invasion template object

 ```js
 const template = {